 , and gloves (we recommend touchscreen gloves like these so you can use your phone with them on) are must-haves when packing for Europe in winter.

-While you should absolutely arrive in Europe with at least one of each, don’t worry too much about extra hats and scarves–extras can make cheap, fun, and easy-to-find souvenirs from your winter trip to Europe.
+While it’s most comfortable to arrive in Europe with at least one of each, don’t worry too much about extra hats and scarves.
+Extras can make for fun and easy-to-find souvenirs from your winter trip to Europe.

 Pajamas